-Welcome to the Office of AHANA Student Programs.
-We are located at 72 College Road, Thea Bowman Center.
-Our office is open Monday through Friday from 9am to 5pm.
-Our office is here to service the needs of all students, with a particular focus on AHANA, Multicultural and Multi-ethnic students.
+Welcome to the Thea Bowman AHANA and Intercultural Center.
+As of June 5th our new location will be Maloney Hall, Suite 455.
+Our office is open Monday through Friday from 9am to 5pm Our office is here to service the needs of all students, with a particular focus on AHANA, Multicultural and Multi-ethnic students.
 Whether it is meeting with a college counselor regarding your academic success or getting involved in leadership activities on campus, we are here to help you excel!
-To contact our office, click here.

 Open Call to Artists: With Authorization from the Thea Bowman AHANA and Intercultural Center, the Bowman Art Collaborative is seeking proposals for artwork that showcase the Power of Youth Movements in Black History.
 All undergraduate and graduate students are welcome to apply.

 Art works will be showcased during a two hour Art at O’Neill Library in the Level One Gallery.
 The event will occur on Monday, February 2, 2015 with an installation date of January 31, 2015.

 Applications for study abroad summer tuition is now available.
 You can access the application via MyBC.

 BAIC Monday Kickback!